Hoist: our toolkit for rapid application development

-Custom components and ExtJS plugins provide some large and small additions to the standard Sencha framework toolkit.
+Custom components and plugins provide some large and small additions to the standard toolkits we deploy toolkit.
 Examples include a grid-based editor for streamlined CRUD interfaces, bundled and customized D3 visualizations, tools for dashboard layout and management, and specialized components for data-dense mobile views.

 Grails: enterprise-ready Java servers for an agile world

 We make extensive use of Grails, a framework for rapid web application development underpinned by enterprise-grade Java technologies such as Spring and Hibernate.
 Grails provides a flexible yet robust MVC architecture, strong support for data validation and transactions, and a wide ecosystem of plugins (including our own custom plugin, Hoist).

 Grails is based on Groovy, a dynamic language built on Java that brings the expressiveness and power of modern scripting languages (such as Python or Ruby) to the JVM.
 Groovy is fully interoperable with Java, allowing us to integrate our clients’ existing Java services and APIs with a modern web toolkit.